ThenThis article was written by my sister, who went to Israel with a friend.

 In Tel Aviv:

-Hayarkon 48.
-Well located, nice and clean hostel.
+Jungle Jaffa.
+Hostel well located, nice and clean.
 Breakfast included.
-Laundry facilities available.
-Located near the beach.
+Laundry available.
+Located near the beach

 In Eilat :